• Fever and suspected or confirmed neutropenia

 www.rch.org.au/clinicalguide/guideline_index/Fever_and_suspected_or_confirmed_neutropenia/

-of cancer.
-The risk of serious bacterial infection is related to the degree and duration of neutropenia …: Recognition of sepsis (see Sepsis ) Source of infection - children with neutropenia may not have visible signs … of infection Prompt CVAD or IV access (within 30 minutes of arrival): Central venous access devices (CVAD …
+of the treatment of cancer.
+The risk of serious bacterial infection is related to the degree and duration …: Recognition of sepsis (see Sepsis ) Source of infection - children with neutropenia may not have visible signs … of infection Prompt CVAD or IV access (within 30 minutes of arrival): Central venous access devices (CVAD …

 • Gastrostomy - common problems